bextdev/BextdevProject/README.md

 Sorry if im getting out of the topic by crediting in warnings.

-Extensions will not recieve updates.
+All Extensions will not recieve updates.